 Cons

-- Not great for professional settings
+- Not a great option for professional drummers

 Zildjian Cymbals Buyer’s Guide